 When I make a visit to a home, I look at the caregivers with admiration for doing the amazing work of being a caregiver.
 At the same time, I see in the face ofevery client a human being who deserves the best possible care that can be given to them in this stage of their life’s journey.
 I feel it is an absolute privilege to serve on this great team of IITRN and to serve our community in this manner.

-Has been a registered nurse since 2009.
+Ashley became a registered nurse in 2009.
 She graduated from Clark Community College with an associate degree in nursing.

-This wonderful RN started working as a nurse at Fort Vancouver Convalescent Center taking care of complicated patients after discharge from the hospital.
-It was there that Ashley developed the practical skills.
-She dressed very complex wounds, including wound vacs; performed peritoneal dialysis; IV therapy; blood draws; urinary catheters; and medication management.
-During this time she started developing assessment skills and nursing judgement.
+Ashley worked at Fort Vancouver Convalescent Center taking care of complicated patients after discharge from the hospital.
+It was there that Ashley perfected a multitude of practical skills.
+She dressed very complex wounds, including wound vacs.
+She performed peritoneal dialysis, IV therapy, blood draws, and management of urinary catheters.
+She handled medication management and developed assessment skills.

-In 2014 she went back to the Vancouver Clinic and worked mostly in the Pulmonology and Allergy departments.
-There She administered IV’s and injections.
+In 2014 she returned to the Vancouver Clinic, working primarily in the Pulmonology and Allergy departments.
+She administered IV’s and injections.
 Ashley also did phone triage, working closely with the doctors.

-Ashley has gained a good base of nursing skills and assessment abilities.
-Her current role as a nurse delegator challenges Ashley to apply my assessment skills, nursing judgement and teaching skills.
-She enjoy getting to know the patients and their needs.
-And having a relationship with the caregivers where she is able to influence them in providing excellent care.
+Ashley is an experienced nurse with excellent nursing skills and assessment abilities.
+Her current role as a nurse delegator challenges Ashley to apply her assessment skills, nursing judgement and teaching skills.
+She enjoys getting to know the patients and their needs.
+She also enjoys having a relationship with the caregivers, supporting them in providing excellent care.